Last modified: March 8, 2023

-The list of accounts displays detailed information about each account on your server, and allows you to perform certain actions on each account:
+The table of accounts lists detailed information about each account on your server, and allows you to perform the following actions on each account:

 Click the plus icon () to view the available actions for the associated account.
 For more information, read the Actions section below.

 Click a domain name in the Domain column to navigate to that site.